vickynguyen3/NLP_Portfolio/README.md

 We created a bigram and unigram dictionaries for English, French, and Italian using the provided training data where the key is the unigram or bigram text.
 The value is the count of that unigram and bigram in the data.
 You can find [Program 1](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/N-grams/main.py) here.
 We also outputted our program's [predictions](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/N-grams/predictions.txt) for each line of text into a file found here.

 We then calculate the probabilities for each langauge and compare against the true labels.
 You can find [Program 2](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/N-grams/calculate.py) here.

+---
+## Web Crawler

+Creating a simple web crawler [program](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/WebCrawler/webcrawler.py) that starts off with a given URL, and scrapes the texts from other URLs on that page.
+Our topic was about anime